 - infringe on the private property rights of American citizens

 - prohibit private citizens from leasing their land for wind turbines,

 - and do nothing to enhance national security.

 The DOD has said it best:

-“Generic standoff distances are not useful,” according to DOD in a 2015 report to Congress, continuing, “Due to the wide variety of missions and the variability of impacts on different types of obstructions, it is not possible to apply a ‘one-size-fits-all’ standoff distance between DOD military readiness activities and development projects.”
+“Generic standoff distances are not useful,” according to DOD in a 2015 report to Congress.
+“Due to the wide variety of missions and the variability of impacts on different types of obstructions, it is not possible to apply a ‘one-size-fits-all’ standoff distance between DOD military readiness activities and development projects.”

-Our fact sheet on this issue can be found here.
+For more information, our fact sheet on this issue can be found here.